Basic Data Management in the de.NBI Cloud

 mc mirror ibworkshop/YOUR_CONTAINER_NAME UniHe/BACKUP_CONTAINER/

-4.5.2 Batch operations with minio client
+5.1.2 Batch operations with MinIO client

 Use Case: You have hundreds of sequencing files from different experiments that need to be organized and uploaded to object storage.
 Manual upload would take hours and be error-prone.